mort65/mark-of-arkay/README.md

 *VioLens - A Killmove Mod: Either place this mod lower than Violens in your load order or enable 'Player KillMove immunity' in its MCM Menu.*

-*Survival Mod:  You can't revive/respawn after freezing to death, but it can be disabled by installing Conner's Survival Mode and disabling “Death From Cold” from the MCM menu.*
+*Survival Mod:  You can't revive/respawn after freezing to death, but it can be disabled by installing "Conner's Survival Mode" and disabling “Death From Cold” from the MCM menu.*

 **Installation**